apache/incubator-taverna-workbench-product/src/main/resources/readme.txt

 By registering, you will *not* be giving us access to your data or service usage.
-We will *not* be monitoring your usage of Taverna, we will only record the information you provide at registration time.
+We will *not* be monitoring your usage of Taverna, we will only record the information you provide in the registration form.

 For full terms and condition of our registration, see http://www.taverna.org.uk/about/legal-stuff/terms/